webprogramming260/startup-example/README.md

 - **WebSocket data displayed** - All user votes display in realtime.
 I'm really proud that this is working.
 Way cool!

 ## React deliverable

+➡️ The following is an example of the required information for the `Startup React` deliverable

 For this deliverable I converted the application over to use Vue.
 I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.